araobp/sensor-network/README.md

 #### Blocks with PIC16F1825

-All the blocks are compliant to the Plug&Plat protocok.
+All the blocks are compliant to the Plug&Play protocol.

 => [USAGE](./doc/USAGE.md)